-4 Non-Resident Recreational Shellfish License: This license is available to any person not a resident of Georgetown and entitles the holders to dig and take not more than one peck (combined) of soft-shell clams, quahogs, American or European oysters, and/or razor clams or one and one half bushels of hen clams in any one day.
+5 Non-Resident Recreational Shellfish License: This license is available to any person not a resident of Georgetown and entitles the holders to dig and take not more than one peck (combined) of soft-shell clams, quahogs, American or European oysters, and/or razor clams or one and one half bushels of hen clams in any one day.
 Shellfish so harvested are for the use of the holders, their families, and their guests, and shall not be sold.
 This license is not available to holders of State of Maine commercial shellfish licenses.

+6 Senior Resident and Senior Non Resident Recreational Shellfish License: This license is available to any persons age 65 or older and entitles the holder to dig and take no more than one peck (combined) of soft-shell clams, quahogs, American or European oysters, and/or razor clams or one and one half bushels of hen clams in any one day.
+Shellfish so harvested are for the use of the holders, their families, and their guests, and shall not be sold, This license is not available to holders of State of Maine commercial shellfish licenses.

+7 Student Resident Recreational Shellfish License: This license is available actively enrolled in or entering grades 5 through 12 as of the date of application and who is a resident of Georgetown.
+This license entitles the holders to dig or take no more than one peck (combined) of soft-shell clams, quahogs, American or European oysters, and/or razor clams or one and one half bushels of hen clams in any one day.
+Shellfish so harvested are for the use of the holders, their families, and their guests, and shall not be sold.
+This license is not available to holders of State of Maine commercial shellfish licenses.

-5 Non-Resident Seven-Day Recreational Shellfish License: This license is available to any person not a resident of Georgetown and entitles the holders to dig and take not more than one peck (combined) of soft-shell clams, quahogs, American or European oysters, and/or razor clams or one and one half bushels of hen clams in any one day.
+8 Non-Resident Seven-Day Recreational Shellfish License: This license is available to any person not a resident of Georgetown and entitles the holders to dig and take not more than one peck (combined) of soft-shell clams, quahogs, American or European oysters, and/or razor clams or one and one half bushels of hen clams in any one day.
 Shellfish so harvested are for the use of the holders, their families, and their guests, and shall not be sold.
 This license is not available to holders of State of Maine commercial shellfish licenses and expires seven days from the date of issue.